 - Academic writing sample: If conditional, special, international or upon request, email writing samples to [email protected]

 - All official postsecondary transcripts: You are expected to order your transcripts from your post-secondary institution and have them sent to ESR electronically or via mail.

 - Results of TOEFL, Duolingo, or IELTS testing: Send official scores directly to ESR at [email protected].

-- Applicants seeking a degree need three references.
-One of the three references must be from someone familiar with your academic work.
+- If you are a recent graduate, the reference should ideally be from someone familiar with your academic work.

-- Residential degree-seeking applicants applying for Cooper Scholarships and the Master of Arts in Peace and Social Transformation need two additional references (five total).
-These references should ideally come from your monthly and yearly meeting when you are a member of the Religious Society of Friends.
-If not, they should come from members of your faith communities.
+- Residential degree-seeking applicants applying for Cooper Scholarships and the Master of Arts in Peace and Social Transformation, the referenc should ideally come from your monthly and yearly meeting when you are a member of the Religious Society of Friends.
+If not, it should come from a member of your faith communities.

-- Residential degree-seeking candidates applying for the Leadership and Service Program need to provide one additional letter of recommendation (four total) from either a Quaker College Leadership Program or The Bonner Program along with certification of completion.
+- Residential degree-seeking candidates applying for the Leadership and Service Program, the letter of recommendation should from either your service project supervisor, a Quaker College Leadership Program, or The Bonner Program along with certification of completion.

 The academic writing sample is requested of those who apply in the conditional, special or international categories above.
 Please submit a piece of your own writing that highlights your ability to think critically and to correctly reference the ideas of other writers.

 Official transcripts are needed for the admission file.
 Contact your undergraduate and graduate college(s) or universities by mail, website or phone to request that your transcript be sent directly from their registrar to the ESR Director of Admissions.